Menu

 There are three main types of pancreas transplantation:

-Pancreas transplant alone (PTA): This procedure is for patients with type 1 diabetes who suffer from severe, frequent hypoglycemia, but regular kidney function.
+Pancreas transplant alone (PTA): This procedure is for patients with type 1 diabetes who suffer from severe, frequent hypoglycemia, but who have regular kidney function.

 Simultaneous pancreas-kidney transplant (SPK): This procedure is performed when patients have diabetes and progressive renal failure, are on dialysis, or are close to needing dialysis.
 They will receive a pancreas and kidney transplant during the same operation.